nginx/unit/tools/unitctl/README.md

 ### Start a new Unit process via docker
 Unitctl can launch new containers of Unit.
 These can be official Unit images or custom Unit images.
+Any container that calls `unitd` in a CMD declaration will suffice.

 The new containers will then be shown in a call to `unitctl instances`